villekf/OMEGA-doc/docs/source/installation.rst

 Note that with ``pymatreader``, you can load measurement data from mat-files, which is useful when running the PET examples as many of them utilize the precomputed mat-files.
 MATLAB and/or Octave is NOT required.

+If you want to load ROOT data, you'll need to make sure that PyROOT is in PYTHONPATH.

 OMEGA
 ^^^^^